WRansohoff/nmigen_rv32i_min/README.md

 The CPU module's testbench runs the standard `rv32ui` [`RISC-V` instruction set tests](https://github.com/riscv/riscv-tests) for each operation, compiled with GCC.

+Out of the core `RV32UI` operation tests, only the `FENCE` tests fail.
+I believe that the failure is due to an expectation that the `riscv-tests` be run from re-writable memory (not a simulated ROM), and I've applied a patch which addresses that.
+But I don't want to say that the `FENCE` tests pass until (if) that patch gets accepted upstream.

+I also included the `RV32SI` `CSR` tests, which are also failing at the moment.
+But I am hoping to implement the minimal 'machine mode' registers.

-Out of the core `RV32I` operation tests, only the `FENCE` tests fail.
-But I still haven't implemented system calls or traps yet, and I had to comment out some of the startup code in `riscv_test.h`, or the simulation wouldn't even make it to the start of the tests.
+I also haven't implemented system calls or traps yet, and I had to comment out some of the startup code in `riscv_test.h`, or the simulation wouldn't even make it to the start of the tests.
 So there's still plenty of work to do.

 The `tests/rv64ui_tests/` directory contains assembly code for those test cases, copied [from the `isa/` directory of the `riscv-tests` repository](https://github.com/riscv/riscv-tests/tree/master/isa).
 And the `tests/test_roms/` directory contains auto-generated Python files with corresponding machine code instructions in a format that the CPU testbenches can interpret.